 As a small business owner, nothing is worse than getting pulled down an accounting rabbit hole when you have customers to serve.
-This is why so many entrepreneurs use accounting tools like QuickBooks to manage invoices and business-related expenses.
+This is why many entrepreneurs use accounting tools like QuickBooks to manage invoices and business-related expenses.

 But did you know that QuickBooks also offers digital bank accounts?